How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 • FAQPage schema — For Q&A sections

-• Recipe schema – For food content (if applicable)
+• Recipe schema — For food content where applicable

-This signals to Google exactly what type of content you have and how it should be displayed.
+This signals to Google exactly what type of content you have and how it should be displayed in the SERP.

 Case Study: 7 Featured Snippets from One Page